Xiragi/keats_downloader/README.md

 ## Todo

 - Convert variable names from camel case to snake case
-- Add an auto install script
+- Add an auto-install script
 - Improve setup experience
 - Headless mode
 - Use of other drivers
 - Linux and Mac OSX support
 - srt download option
-- Auto add ffmpeg to path
+- Auto-add ffmpeg to path

 ## Requirements
 1. To install the python modules used by the project run the following in the directory.